ArtiPedia/blog-v3/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 ---

-When I moved one of my blogs from WordPress to Jekyll, I faced a big problem.
+When I moved one of my blogs from WordPress to Jekyll and hosted it on Github Pages, I faced a big problem.
 Which was - how to add a form to Jekyll website which is static?!
 Generally, the backbone of forms is the ```php``` code which takes the data and sends it to the defined email address.
-Jekyll being static cannot perform any server side execution.
-So we cannot use ``php`` for forms.
+Github Pages being static cannot perform any server side execution.
+So we cannot use ``php`` forms.
 {: .clear}